Mikhail Shufutinsky

 Mikhail Zakharovich Shufutinsky (Михаил Захарович Шуфутинский; born 13 April 1948) is a Russian pop singer.
 He is currently the pre-eminent singer of Russian chanson music.
-He was awarded the title of Meritorious Artist of Russia in 2013.
+He was awarded the title of Meritorious Artist of Russia in 2013 and the title People's Artist of Russia in 2026.

 Biography

 Shufutinsky was born on 13 April 1948 in Moscow.
 His father, Zakhar Davidovich Shufutinski, was a Jewish World War II doctor and veteran.
 When he was five years old, his mother died and he was then raised by his grandmother, Berta Davidovna, and his grandfather, David Yakovlevich.

 Majoring in the accordion, Shufutinsky graduated from the Ippolitov-Ivanov State Musical Pedagogical Institute with a specialization in the choral Coryphaeus style.

 He appeared with different bands in Moscow and Magadan, performing songs by Alexander Vertinsky and Pyotr Leshchenko, and later became leader of the instrumental band "Leisya, Pesnia", which usually played songs by Vyacheslav Dobrynin.

 At some point, Mikhail visited Los Angeles for a concert and immediately fell in love with the city.
 This was during the boom of the Russian restaurant business in Los Angeles.
 As a famous singer and musician, Shufutinsky was offered a job in the Arbat restaurant in Burbank, California.
 Shufutinsky had surprising success as an immigrant performer despite American expectations against Russians.

 In 1981, Shufutinsky and his family immigrated to the USA.
 Within 10 years, he had appeared with many bands in different restaurants, and created his own show, "Ataman-band" (named after the restaurant Ataman).
 Nowadays, he regularly tours in Russia.
 In 1990, he accepted an invitation to visit Russia and sang concerts in 75 sold-out stadiums.

 In 1998, Shufutinsky wrote an autobiography named I vot stoiu ia na puti... ("Here I stand at a line)").